klahnakoski/mo-deploy/docs/library-versioning.md

 This document details my process for managing many libraries used in many projects, and keeping the code in sync across all the combinations.

+## Important

+* Project collaborators need know nothing of this process: Library code appears wholly owned by the project; it can be branched, merged, refactored, and changed as the collaborator pleases with no extra git commands.
+* Library maintainers need not know about each other's synchronization process; If you follow this process, then you need not coordinate with others who follow this same process.

 ## Problem

 You have suite of libraries you would like to use in multiple projects.
 You would like to vendor the code for stability, but you would also like to update the code as if it belongs to the project.
 Some examples are: